netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 --- abstract

-   This document defines a YANG module for policy-based network access control, which provide consistent and efficient enforcement of network access control policies based on group identity.
+   This document defines a YANG module for policy-based network access control, which provides consistent and efficient enforcement of network access control policies based on group identity.
 In addition, this document defines a mechanism to ease the maintenance of the mapping between a user-group ID and a set of IP/MAC addresses